scala/scala-lang/news/_posts/2016-11-03-release-notes-2.12.0.md

 * Inlining final methods, including methods defined in objects and final methods defined in traits
 * If a closure is allocated and invoked within the same method, the closure invocation is replaced by an invocations of the corresponding lambda body method
 * Dead code elimination and a small number of cleanup optimizations
-* Box/unbox elimination [#4858](https://github.com/scala/scala/pull/4858): primitive boxes and tuples that are created and used within some method without exscaping are eliminated.
+* Box/unbox elimination [#4858](https://github.com/scala/scala/pull/4858): primitive boxes and tuples that are created and used within some method without escaping are eliminated.

 For example, the following code